TimothyJones/github-cognito-openid-wrapper/README.md

 (If you use GitHub Enterprise, you need the API & Login URL.
 This is usually `https://<GitHub Enterprise Host>/api/v3` and `https://<GitHub Enterprise Host>`.)

-By default, all logging goes to STDOUT.
-If you use Splunk for logging, you need the Splunk HEC URL & access token.
-You can also set the source, sourcetype & index for all logged events.

 Next you need to decide if you'd like to deploy with lambda/API Gateway (follow Step 2a), or as a node server (follow Step 2b)

 ### 2a: Deployment with lambda and API Gateway